Toronto’s Festival of Beer invited me to hang out in their social lounge and enjoy the excitement that was the great beer, food, music, and company!

 Number 3 Reason – Music

-Good music is my soundtrack to everyday life and when I’m out with my friends, there is no exception.
-Which is why I thought the live music on main stage was the cherry on top at Toronto’s Festival of Beer.
+Good music is my soundtrack to everyday life, and when I’m out with my friends, there is no exception.
+I thought the live music on the main stage was the cherry on top at Toronto’s Festival of Beer.

-No matter which drink or food stall you walked up to, there were always fantastic tunes in the background.
-And throughout the day, local talent shared their sets, such as Aukland, an alternative rock band that just loves performing on stage!
+No matter which drinks or food stall you walked up to, there were always fantastic tunes in the background.
+And throughout the day, the local talent shared their sets, such as Aukland, an alternative rock band that just loves performing on stage!

-Chris and I enjoyed listening to all of these artists, however, the star of the evening was definitely The Trews!
-The acoustic versions of their singles and latest songs were so much fun to listen to live, and it was obvious they were feeding off of the energy from the highly enthusiastic, not-so-sober crowd.
-The day before, K-OS was the main player and on Sunday, Matthew Good took the stage.
-By inviting big name musicians to the festival, Toronto’s Festival of Beer clearly cares about the entertainment factor and does a stand up job doing it.
+Chris and I enjoyed listening to all of these artists.
+However, the star of the evening was The Trews!
+The acoustic versions of their singles and latest songs were so much fun to listen to live, and it was evident they were feeding off of the energy from the highly enthusiastic, not-so-sober crowd.
+The day before, K-OS was the headliner, and on Sunday, Matthew Good took the stage.
+By inviting big name musicians to the festival, Toronto’s Festival of Beer obviously cares about the entertainment factor and does a stand up job doing it.

 Number 4 Reason – People

 Honestly, if you’re going to hang out with your buddies, Toronto’s Festival of Beer is the place to do it.
 Not only are you going to bond over trying the latest craft beers and ciders, but the people watching is also mighty fine, too.
 I couldn’t imagine a beer festival without loud and sociable people scrambling around to as many vendors as possible.
 I was fortunate enough to chat with a wide variety of groups, couples, and singles throughout the grounds and was surprised to see how diverse the demographics were.
 It impressed me that so many people made it out to the festival from university students to couples and large families to seniors.